Police action against SilverLine protesters: UDF boycotts Kerala Assembly | Politics

 - India

-The MLAs staged a sit-in at the portal of the Assembly hall and raised slogans against the government alleging police high-handedness against common people especially women during the agitation today.
+Claiming that there were differences within the UDF over the K-Rail project, he said the Congress-led alliance was trying to sort it out through the means of violence. ''You should end this wrong style as it is harmful for the state'', he said.

-The protest turned violent at Madappally in Changanassery in Kottayam as a large number of people including women gathered and raised 'go back' slogans against the officials who reached the place to lay stones as part of the land acquisition for the multi-crore initiative.
+It all started when the officials reached Madappally village to lay stones as part of the land acquisition for the multi-crore initiative.
+Soon the locals gathered in the area and their protest turned violent.
+A large number of people including women raised ''go back'' slogans against the officials.

-Later, the police removed the protesters including women by force, triggering tension in the area for hours.
+The police removed the protesters by force, triggering tension in the area for hours.

+They alleged the protesting women were dragged on the road and their children were horrified watching the ''violent action'' by the police.
+Several people were injured in the police action, they claimed.

+Police said they intervened after some protesters, carrying cans of kerosene, threatened to self-immolate.
+The protesters were removed using force.

+A large number of people, led by local leaders of the UDF and BJP, also gathered at the police station seeking to release the people taken into custody.

+The 'samarasamithi, the forum which coordinates protests against the project, gave a call for a dawn-to-dusk 'hartal' in Changanassery, a municipal town in Kottayam, on Friday over the issue.
+The Congress and the BJP have backed the agitation.

-Coming down heavily on the LDF government over the issue, UDF leaders said the state has been witnessing intense public protests from north to south against the project and as a responsible opposition they would extend all support to the anxious commoners.
+Coming down heavily on the LDF government over the issue, UDF leaders said in Thiruvananthapuram that the state has been witnessing intense public protests from north to south against the project and as a responsible opposition they would extend all support to the anxious commoners.

+Terming the incident as ''most unfortunate'', former CM Oommen Chandy urged the Vijayan government to backtrack from the project as it does not have the Centre's nod.

 ''The central government has already made it clear that they have not accorded any sanction for the project.
-Then why is the state government going ahead with the project?'' he asked.
+Then why is the state government going ahead with it,'' he asked.

-Meanwhile, the opposition Congress, BJP and the 'samarasamithi, the forum which coordinates protests against the project, gave a call for a day-to-dusk 'hartal in Changanassery, a municipal town in Kottayam, on Friday over the issue.

 Changanassery and several other places witnessed protests by locals against the installation of Silver Line survey stones.